 • 5: Primary recommendation with positive framing

-• 4: Prominent mention with neutral/positive context
+• 4: Prominent mention with neutral or positive context

 • 3: Standard mention among several options